Skip to main contentSkip to article

 BC Real Estate Codex · Rental

-• · STRAA exemptions (resort municipalities, communities under 10K population, regional district electoral areas, Islands Trust)
+• Where the short-term rental limit does not apply — resort municipalities, communities under 10K population, regional district electoral areas, and the Islands Trust

 • BC annual rent increase cap, 2026